sghall/famous-chart-demos/README.md

 4. bubble-quadtree: this creates a single chart using famo.us surfaces that attempts to approximate this example (http://projects.delimited.io/experiments/force-bubbles/).
 It does not use the famo.us physics engine.

-The other folders in "examples":
+The other folders in "examples".
+Again, these are there for reference, the above example are my most complete examples of each chart type.

 1. bubble-clusters:  this is an svg example that approximates the demo ar http://projects.delimited.io/experiments/force-bubbles/.
 There is no famo.us rendering happening here.
 It's just ther for reference.